-Buchholz was the recipient of a Fulbright Award, the Alex Inkeles Prize for outstanding graduate student, the Robert K. Merton Award for best dissertation at the Department of Sociology at Columbia University, the outstanding Dissertation Award from the American Sociological Association, a William F. Milton Fund Award at Harvard University, the Junior Theorist Prize of the International Sociological Association, and the 2017 Junior Theorist Award of the American Sociological Association.
-She was a Fellow at the Harvard Society of Fellows, the first woman elected from her discipline, and a Junior Thyssen Fellow at the Institute for Advanced Study Central European University.
+Buchholz’s was the recipient of a Fulbright Award, the Alex Inkeles Prize and Robert K. Merton Award at Columbia University, the outstanding Dissertation Award from the American Sociological Association, a William F. Milton Fund Award at Harvard University, the Junior Theorist Prize of the International Sociological Association, the Junior Theorist Award of the American Sociological Association, as well as the outstanding recent Alumni Award of Columbia University.
+In addition to a Junior Fellowship at the Harvard Society of Fellows, she was awarded a Junior Thyssen Fellowship at the Institute for Advanced Study, Central European University.